 Similarly we have chosen first differences as the discrete analogue for differentiation.
 We could have chosen some other weighted difference and developed a suitable inverse for it.
-This inverse of course would no longer be summation but can be readily obtained using techniques developed for dealing with difference equations (Richtmeyer 1957, Garabedien 1964).
+This inverse of course would no longer be summation, but can be readily obtained using techniques developed for dealing with difference equations [20,21].

-1.5.5 Physical Models of the One-Dimensional Discrete Process.
+1.5.5.
+Physical Models of the One-Dimensional Discrete Process

 One can invent a number of physical models of the above operations.
-A simple resistive network will do for the summation process for example.
-Land has implemented a small circular "retina" with about 16 sensors.
-This model employs electronic components to perform the operations of taking logarithms, differencing, thresholding and summing.
+A simple resistive network will do for the summation process, for example.
+Land has implemented a small circular "retina" with about 16 sensors [18].
+This model employs electronic components to perform the operations of taking logarithms, differencing, thresholding, and summing.

-Land has tried to extend his one-dimensional method to images, by covering the image with paths produced by a random walk procedure and applying methods like the above to each of these paths.
-While this produces results, it seems unsatisfactory from the point of view of suggesting possible neuro-physiological structures: neither does it lend itself to efficient implementation.
+Land has tried to extend his one-dimensional method to images, by covering the image with paths produced by a random-walk procedure and applying methods like the above to each of these paths.
+While this produces results, it seems unsatisfactory from the point of view of suggesting possible neurophysiological structures; neither does it lend itself to efficient implementation.

-Methods depending on non-linear processing of the gradient along paths in the image fail to smoothly generalize to two dimensions, and cannot predict the appearance of images in which different paths result in different lightnesses.
-2. Lightness in Two Dimensional Images.
+Methods depending on nonlinear processing of the gradient along paths in the image fail to smoothly generalize to two dimensions, and do not predict the appearance of images in which different paths result in different lightnesses.